| name | bigquery |

 Primary commands:

-bigquery auth {check,login}- Authentication managementbigquery query- Execute SQL with cost awarenessbigquery dry-run- Estimate query costsbigquery datasets list- List datasetsbigquery tables {list,describe,insert,load,create-external,update-external}- Table operationsbigquery templates {list,search,validate,run}- Named templatesbigquery mcp {stdio,http}- MCP server modesbigquery lsp- LSP server
+bigquery auth {check,login}- Authentication managementbigquery query- Execute SQL with cost awarenessbigquery dry-run- Estimate query costsbigquery datasets list- List datasetsbigquery tables {list,describe,insert,load,extract,create-external,update-external}- Table operationsbigquery templates {list,search,validate,run}- Named templatesbigquery mcp {stdio,http}- MCP server modesbigquery lsp- LSP server

 Key features: